-Comfortable, modern ensuite and standard bedrooms a short walk away from Cambridge city centre, boutique shops, museums, restaurants and the river Cam.
+Comfortable, modern bedrooms with free parking.
+A short walk away from Cambridge city centre, boutique shops, museums, restaurants and the river Cam.

 Murray Edwards is a modern, inspirational College that is delighted to welcome visitors and offers cheerful, friendly service in a relaxed atmosphere.

 The bedrooms are used by students during term, so you are getting a real student experience!
 However, there are some additional comforts for guests which are, Fair Trade tea and coffee with biscuits, as well as toiletries, towels and bed linen all included.
 All rooms have free WiFi internet access.
 Many of the rooms overlook beautiful informal gardens.

 Some of the bedrooms are ensuite and some have shared bathrooms, please be careful to check the room facilities before making your booking.

 The Porters' Lodge is staffed 24 hours a day and the friendly, helpful Porters are happy to help with queries.
 They also keep additional items, including hairdryers and alarm clocks, which are available to borrow.

 All bedrooms are within easy reach of the Porters' Lodge and dining hall, where breakfast is served.

 Some bedrooms are situated on the ground floor and many bedrooms and most other areas of the College are accessible by lift.
 There are a limited number of rooms which are suitable for guests with access needs and we encourage those guests to complete a PEEP form, which is available on our website www.murrayedwardsevents.com.
 If you require further information on accessibility, please request this in the "Additional Information" section of the booking form.